Auraria Campus: Jordan Student Success Building

-The Student Success Building, funded entirely by student-approved fees, will be the first building in the Metro State Neighborhood.
-The building will add an estimated 145,000 square feet of space on campus for classrooms and faculty offices, specifically for Metro State students and professors.
-And it will provide students with a central location for a wide range of Metro State support services.
+The Jordan Student Success Building, funded entirely by student-approved fees, was the first building in the MSU Denver Neighborhood.
+The building added approximately 145,000 square feet of space on campus for classrooms and offices, specifically for MSU Denver students and professors, providing a centralized location for programming and support services.

+Aerospace and Engineering Sciences Building

+Opening in 2017, MSU Denver's Aerospace and Engineering Sciences building is home to the university's Advanced Manufacturing Sciences Institute and space for several related companies as part of a workforce-development public-private partnership model.
+The AES Building is located next to the Jordan Student Success Building and has won recognition for its facility design.

-MSU Denver Regency Athletic Complex
+MSU Denver Assembly Athletic Complex

 This 13 acre complex was completed in 2015 at a cost of almost $24 million.
 It includes a 20,000 square foot building containing locker room and a state-of-the-art weight room and athletic training room, student-athlete lounge, and meeting rooms.
 Outside, there are facilities to accommodate MSU Denver's Roadrunners baseball, softball, soccer, and tennis teams.

-Marriott Hotel & MSU Denver Hospitality Learning Center
+SpringHill Suites by Marriott Denver Downtown & MSU Denver Hospitality Learning Center

-The Center includes a professionally managed 150 room SpringHill Suites by Marriott International, conference center, and academic building.
+The Center includes the professionally managed 150-room SpringHill Suites by Marriott Denver Downtown, conference center, and academic building.
 The academic building has 30,000 square feet of space including classrooms, labs, and a student-run restaurant.
 Labs include a light sensory analysis lab for wine, spirits, and beer classes, a 4,000 bottle wine cellar management lab, tourism lab, and events lab.
 It also contains a high-tech food demonstration theater.
+In 2023, the Charlie Papazian Brewing Education Lab was completed to replace the brew lab in the Tivoli Student Union.